13 Big Dog Breeds Well-Suited for Hot Climates

 3. Dogo Argentino

-Originally bred for hunting in Argentina’s warm climate, this muscular breed has a short white coat that helps deflect the sun.
-They're tough but still need plenty of water and shade.
+Bred for hunting in Argentina's warm climate, this muscular dog wears a short white coat that helps deflect the sun.
+Tough as they are, they still need plenty of water and shade.

 4. American Foxhound

-With their long ears and lean body, American Foxhounds were made for stamina in the field.
-Their short coats help them stay cool, but like most hounds, they’ll follow their nose right into the heat if you're not careful.
+With long ears and a lean body, Foxhounds were made for stamina in the field, and their short coats keep them cool.

 5. Cane Corso